2018 United States gun violence protests

-In 2018, protests against gun violence in the United States increased after a series of mass shootings, most notably at the Marjory Stoneman Douglas High School on February 14 that year.
-An organized protest in the form of a national school walkout occurred on March 14.
-March for Our Lives was held on March 24.
-Another major demonstration occurred April 20, 2018.
+In 2018, protests against gun violence in the United States increased after a series of mass shootings, most notably the Parkland High School shooting on February 14 that year.
+An organized protest in the form of a student-led national school walkout occurred on March 14, the one month anniversary of the shooting.
+March for Our Lives held a rally in Washington D.C. on March 24, and another major demonstration occurred April 20, the 19th anniversary of the Columbine High School massacre.

 Demonstrations

 Rally in Fort Lauderdale, Florida

 U.S. gun sales have risen in the 21st century, peaking in 2020 during the COVID-19 pandemic.
 "NICS" is the FBI's National Instant Background Check System.

 The anti-gun violence group Never Again MSD, formed and led by survivors of the Stoneman Douglas High School shooting, held a rally on February 17 in Fort Lauderdale, Florida, which was attended by hundreds of students.

 The Fort Lauderdale rally was followed by other protests across the country.
 On February 19, a group of teenagers staged a "lie-in" outside the White House.
 Hundreds of students marched to Marjory Stoneman Douglas High School on February 20.
 Students also demonstrated at Florida's Capitol.
 In Kansas, several hundred high school students protested on February 21.